zhenkewu/CFRL/JOSS/paper.md

 Reinforcement learning (RL) aims to learn and evaluate a sequential decision-making rule, often referred to as a “policy”, that maximizes expected discounted cumulative rewards to optimize population-level benefit in an environment across possibly infinitely many time steps.
 RL has gained popularity in fields such as healthcare, banking, autonomous driving, and more recently large language model pre-training.
-However, the sequential decisions made by an RL algorithm may disadvantage individuals with certain values of a sensitive attribute (e.g., race, ethnicity, gender, education level).
+However, the sequential decisions made by an RL algorithm may disadvantage individuals with certain values of a sensitive attribute (e.g., race/ethnicity, income, gender, education level).
 An RL algorithm learns an optimal policy that makes decisions based on observed state variables.
-If certain values of the sensitive attribute influence the state variables in a way that leads the policy to systematically withhold an action from an individual, unfairness will result.
-For example, Hispanics may under-report their pain levels due to cultural factors, misleading the RL agent to assign less therapist time to them [@piette2023powerED].
+If certain values of the sensitive attribute influence the state variables in a way that influences the policy, such as by leading the policy to systematically withhold services from an individual, unfairness will result.
+For example, Hispanics may under-report their pain levels due to cultural factors, misleading a fairness-blind RL agent to assign less therapist time to them [@piette2023powerED].
 Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust in high-stake settings.

-To formally define and address the unfairness problem in sequential decision making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing based algorithm that ensures CF. A policy is CF if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
+To formally define and address the fairness problem in sequential decision making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is counterfactually fair if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
 In this light, the data preprocessing algorithm ensures CF by constructing new state variables that are not impacted by the sensitive attribute(s).
-The rewards in data are also preprocessed, but the purpose of preprocessing the rewards is to improve the value of the learned optimal policy rather than ensure CF. We refer interested readers to @wang2025cfrl for more technical details.
+The reward values in the data are also preprocessed, but the purpose of preprocessing the rewards is to improve the value of the learned optimal policy rather than ensure CF. We refer interested readers to @wang2025cfrl for more technical details.

 The `CFRL` library implements the data preprocessing algorithm proposed by @wang2025cfrl and provides a suite of tools to evaluate the value and CF level achieved by any given policy.
-The library produces preprocessed trajectories that can be used by any off-the-shelf offline RL algorithms, such as fitted Q-iteration (FQI) [@riedmiller2005fqi], to learn an optimal CF policy.
+Here, "CFRL" stands for "Counterfactual Fairness in Reinforcement Learning".
+The library produces preprocessed trajectories that can be used by an off-the-shelf offline RL algorithm, such as fitted Q-iteration (FQI) [@riedmiller2005fqi], to learn an optimal CF policy.
 The library can also simply read in any policy following a required format and return its value and CF level in the environment of interest, where the environment can be either pre-specified or learned from the data.

 # Statement of Need

-Many existing Python libraries implement algorithms that ensure fairness in machine learning.
-For example, `Fairlearn` [@weerts2023fairlearn] and `aif360` [@aif360-oct-2018] provide tools for mitigating bias in single-stage machine learning predictions under statistical assocoiation-based fairness criterion such as demographic parity and equal opportunity.
-However, they do not focus on counterfactual fairness, which defines an individual-level fairness concept from a causal perspective, and they cannot be easily extended to the reinforcement learning setting in general.
-Additionally, `ml-fairness-gym` [@fairness_gym] allows users to simulate unfairness in sequential decision-making, but it neither implements algorithms that reduce unfairness nor addresses CF. To our knowledge, @wang2025cfrl is the first work to study CF in RL.
+Many existing Python libraries implement algorithms designed to ensure fairness in machine learning.
+For example, `Fairlearn` [@weerts2023fairlearn] and `aif360` [@aif360-oct-2018] provide tools for mitigating bias in single-stage machine learning predictions under statistical association-based fairness criteria such as demographic parity and equal opportunity.
+However, existing libraries do not focus on counterfactual fairness, which defines an individual-level fairness concept from a causal perspective, and they cannot be easily extended to the generalized reinforcement learning setting.
+Scripts available from `ml-fairness-gym` [@fairness_gym] allow users to simulate unfairness in sequential decision-making, but they neither implement algorithms that reduce unfairness nor address CF. To our knowledge, @wang2025cfrl is the first work to study CF in RL.
 Correspondingly, `CFRL` is also the first code library to address CF in the RL setting.

 The contribution of CFRL is two-fold.
-First, it implements a data preprocessing algorithm that ensures CF in offline RL.
+First, `CFRL` implements a data preprocessing algorithm that ensures CF in offline RL.
 For each individual in the data, the preprocessing algorithm sequentially estimates the counterfactual states under different sensitive attribute values and concatenates all of the individual’s counterfactual states at each time point into a new state vector.
 The preprocessed data can then be directly used by existing RL algorithms for policy learning, and the learned policy should be counterfactually fair up to finite-sample estimation accuracy.
-Second, it provides a platform for assessing RL policies based on CF. After passing in any policy and a data trajectory from the environment of interest, users can estimate the value and CF level achieved by the policy in the environment of interest.
+Second, `CFRL` provides a platform for assessing RL policies based on CF. After passing in any policy and a data trajectory from the environment of interest, users can estimate the value and CF level achieved by the policy in the environment of interest.